RedHatInsights/bonfire-tekton/README.md

 7. Create a PR from your fork, and ask for approval in the [#konflux-users](https://redhat-internal.slack.com/archives/C04PZ7H0VA8) Slack channel.

 After the approval and merge of the PR, your integration test should be available in the "Integration tests" tab of your application in your Konflux workspace.
 Remember that to be able of running it, you will need to trigger a new build by making a change on your repository and creating a PR.

+## What if we don't have IQE tests?

+If you have no IQE tests, ensure that your `IQE_PLUGINS` value is set to `""`.
+You must also set the `pathInRepo` to be `pipelines/basic_no_iqe.yaml`.
+A [working example can be found](https://gitlab.cee.redhat.com/releng/konflux-release-data/-/blob/main/tenants-config/cluster/stone-prd-rh01/tenants/hcc-platex-services-tenant/quickstarts.bonfire-tekton.yaml?ref_type=heads) in Gitlab.

 ## Customizing the pipeline